Doregon/tnpsh-wiki/cfw-hfw-mfw/prep-cfw/flashers/flashers.md

 these steps.
 If you want to be on the safe side, I'd recommend using the ps3xploit or bguerville pages if you wish to prepare for CFW.**

-Firmware flashing involves directly modifying your console’s flash memory (the NAND or the NOR chip) to downgrade.
-Before attemtping, however, find out if your console has a NAND or NOR chip.
+Firmware flashing involves directly modifying your console's flash memory (the NAND or the NOR chip) to downgrade.
+Before attempting, however, find out if your console has a NAND or NOR chip.